-I wrote a book on UX Strategy and Product Improvement, the most popular of which is Think First, which was published worldwide on October 5, 2015.
+I’ve written eight books on UX Strategy and Product Improvement, the most popular of which is Think First, which was published worldwide on October 5, 2015.

 I speak at conferences all over the world, doing keynotes and workshops.
 This year, for example, I’ll be headed to Germany, Peru and London.
 I love speaking, love communicating, love meeting and engaging with people — it is truly and honor and a privilege.
 I also make it a point to spend time talking to students across the country at colleges and universities, in an effort to give back what others have so generously given me.

 The remaining part practice is dedicated to teaching, via online courses.
 Aside from platforms like Udemy and Skillshare, I’ve started a UX design school of my own.
-To date, I have eight online courses and over 80,000 students, and am working on a new User Interface (UI) design course as I write this.
+To date, I have over 300,000 students, and am working on a slew of new UX courses, training videos and live workshops as I write this.
 And, uh…there are two more books that will be published in 2024 😉

 Have you been innovative in the business ideas that you run?
 How?